Site Overlay

 Does your whole org understand the mission?

-My experience is that the organizations have a good idea of what they want to transform into.
-But the broader organisation doesn’t.
-I think that’s what you’re saying, Mark.
-You’ll hear businesses talk about wanting to corner the market or drive up the rate of business.
-But the broader organisation doesn’t feel part of it, or doesn’t understand the mission.
-A lot of the times it’s a lack of understanding of that mission and how it relates to what they’re doing on the ground.
-Teams or development squads don’t understand how they’re going to contribute to that mission and how what they’re doing is having an impact on the overall mission.
-And that mission will be described as transformation.
+Successful organizations have a good idea of what they want to transform into.
+But perhaps the broader organization doesn’t.
+You’ll hear businesses talk about wanting to corner the market or drive up the business rate.
+But the broader organization feels outside of it or understands the mission.
+A lot of the time, it needs to be more understanding of that mission and how it relates to what they’re doing on the ground.
+Teams or development squads need to understand how they will contribute to that mission and how their actions impact the overall mission.
+And that mission will be described as transformation.Successful transformations involve everybody in the company.
+We’ve run North Star framework exercises and the North Star framework playbook.
+‘Amplitude’ produces the workshop with John Cutler.
+That’s a phenomenal practice or tool for understanding where you are in the overall transformation.

 The North Star Framework

-The North Star framework is brilliant because you find the one metric that matters, and then you work at how you can work backwards from it.
-And for many companies, the one metric that matters is not ‘making money’.
-Every company will have some kind of goal for profitability.
-There’s a great book by Mariana Mazzucato, called ‘Mission Economy – A moonshot guide to changing capitalism’.
-It’s a capitalist thing to say we’re going to make money every quarter, but a company should have a mission, which is above that.
-And I think one of the things that Amazon are really good at, and granted they’re a trillion dollar company, is a thing called ‘single threaded leadership’: one person who’s in charge of the customer need.
-That’s what they do.
+The North Star framework is brilliant because you find the one metric that matters, and then you work at how you can work backward from it.
+And for many companies, the one metric that matters is not ‘making money.’
+Every company will have a goal for profitability.
+There’s a great book by Mariana Mazzucato called ‘Mission Economy – A moonshot guide to changing capitalism.’
+It’s a capitalist thing to say we will make money every quarter, but a company should have a mission above that.

-If you figure out what that customer need is (the mission) then you can use the North Star framework to work backwards from that, and figure out all the metrics to get you to that and join the dots.
+And I think one of the things that Amazon are good at, and granted they’re a trillion dollar company, is a thing called ‘single threaded leadership’: one person who’s in charge of the customer need.
+That’s what they do.If you figure out what that customer need is (the mission), then you can use the North Star framework to work backward from that and figure out all the metrics to get you to that and join the dots.
 We’ve had great success with North Star in the past.
 But if you don’t know why you’re here, you’ve got nothing to work backward from.

 Weasel words and lag metrics